 - Is it possible to prevent bunions?

 - What is the prognosis of a bunion?

 - Find a local Orthopedic Surgeon in your town

-- Bunions involve boney prominences and repositioning of the joints at the base of the big toes.
+- A bunion is a bony prominence from realignment of the joint at the base of the big toes.

 - Bunions most commonly affect the inner foot at the base of the big toe but also can affect the outside of the foot at the base of the little toe, referred to as a bunionette or tailor's bunion.